raquezha/Hookr/README.md

 ### Error Callback

-In case something went wrong you can set a callback, just call the lambda and `it` will be the error message.
+In case something went wrong you can set a callback,
+<br>just call the lambda and `it` will be the error message.
 ```kotlin
 Hook.up(context).withSMS(sampleNumber) {
   toast(it)